Davefreezo/Davefreezo/README.md

 - Hi, I’m @DaveFreezo.
 - I’m interested in Software development, Cybersecurity, Cryptography and Artificial Intelligence.
-- I’m currently pursuing a BBIT degree in Mku.
+- I’m currently pursuing a BBIT degree in MKU.
 - I do IT consultancy.
--

 - I’m looking to collaborate on this platform.